About This Blog

 8th December 1980 the Murder of John Lennon

-Today we pay tribute to Beatle John Lennon, who was thirty-two years ago shot to death outside his New York City apartment building.
-It is not the role of this On This Deity entry to heap upon Lennon’s tragically early … Continue reading
+Today we pay tribute to Beatle John Lennon, who was on this day in 1980 shot to death outside his New York City apartment building.
+It is not the role of this On This Deity entry to heap upon Lennon’s … Continue reading

 9th December 1987 The First Intifada